 In summary, empirical data indicate that as emission reductions occur across the U.S., the higher MDA8 concentrations shift at many O3 monitoring sites from the summer toward the March-June months.
 In addition, as emission reductions occur, the distribution of hourly average concentrations shift from the higher values toward the middle values and the lower values shift upward toward the middle values.
 There is a compression of the distribution.
 Further, as emission reductions occur, background O3 concentrations increase their percentage in the observed total O3 concentration with the result that the compressed distribution of hourly average concentrations begins to resemble the distribution of background O3.
-Hopefully, it one were to apply a bias adjustment to the estimated modeled USB estimates described in the draft PA (EPA, 2022), patterns would result that resemble the background O3 patterns published previously in the literature, as well as the patterns observed in the empirical data as emission reductions have occurred.
-If bias adjustments to the model do not change the seasonal patterns described for the current EPA USB model described in the draft PA (EPA, 2022), then further model sensitivity analyses should be undertaken.
-The patterns described earlier that are derived from empirical data (i.e., the compressed distributions and the seasonal shift from the summer months to the March-June period) provide those of us who have applied models to estimate USB, USB{AB}, or Emissions Influenced Background (EIB) with the opportunity to assess the adequacy of our results.
+Hopefully, it one were to apply a bias adjustment to the estimated modeled USB estimates described in the second draft PA (EPA, 2023), patterns would result that resemble the background O3 patterns published previously in the literature, as well as the patterns observed in the empirical data as emission reductions have occurred.
+If bias adjustments to the model do not change the seasonal patterns described for the current EPA USB model described in the second draft PA (EPA, 2023), then it is recommended that further model sensitivity analyses be undertaken.
+The patterns described earlier derived from empirical data (i.e., the compressed distributions and the seasonal shift from the summer months to the March-June period) provide those of us who have applied models to estimate USB, USB{AB}, or Emissions Influenced Background (EIB) with the opportunity to assess the adequacy of our results.
 As mentioned earlier, background O3 plays an important role in the Agency's risk analyses.
 In turn, the risk analyses play an important role in the Administrator's margin of safety determination for the human health O3 standard.
+The margin of safety determinations play an important role in the Administrator's final decision on the O3 NAAQS.

 Fig. 5.
-Difference (ppb) in unadjusted April-October mean MDA8 USB ozone vs mean MDA8 USB{AB} ozone at monitoring locations across the western U.S. Brighter colors indicate sites where zero out (ZO) estimates of USB{AB} ozone at monitoring locations across the western U.S. Brighter colors indicate sites where zero out (ZO) estimates of USB{AB} ozone at monitoring locations across the western U.S. Brighter colors indicate sites where zero out (ZO) estimates of USB exceed source apportionment (SAM) estimates of USB{AB}.
-(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)
+Difference (ppb) in unadjusted April-October mean MDA8 USB ozone vs mean MDA8 USB{AB} ozone at monitoring locations across the western U.S. Brighter colors indicate sites where zero out (ZO) estimates of USB exceed source apportionment (SAM) estimates of USB{AB}. b.
+Difference (ppb) in bias-adjusted April-October mean MDA8 USB ozone vs. bias-adjusted mean MDA8 USB{AB} ozone at monitoring locations across the western U.S. Brighter colors indicate sites where zero out (ZO) estimates of USB exceed source apportionment (SAM) estimates of USB{AB}.
+For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)